discordx-ts/discordx/README.md

 ## Start your application
 In order to start your application, you must use the DiscordTS `Client` (not the client that is provided by discord.js!).
-It works the same as the discord.js's Client (same methods, properties, ...) but the `login` method is overriden and you can set the `silent` property (in the `Client` initialization) in order to not log anything in the console.
+It works the same as the discord.js's Client (same methods, properties, ...) but the `login` method is overriden and you can set the `silent` property (into `Client` initialization) in order to not log anything in the console.
 ```typescript
 // Use the Client that are provided by @typeit/discord NOT discord.js
 import { Client } from "@typeit/discord";